UMAprotocol/protocol/packages/sdk/README.md

 ```

+## Building

+This repo modifies the standard tsdx build process to support builds for frontend and node.
+Instances of `@uma/contracts-node` will
+be replaced with `@uma/contracts-frontend` when using the `yarn build` command.
+To build frontend/node independently
+you can run `build:web` or `build:node`.
+By default `yarn start` will start watching the node version of the sdk, and all
+tests by default will run in the node context.

 # TSDX User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.